ritster/bav-browser/datasets.md

 ![BAV-Ch JBrowse View](images/BAV-Ch-view.png)
 *An alternate strain of BAV (BAV-Ch), viewed using JBrowse2 in bav-browser.*

-***#TODO: explanation***

 #### Navigation Instructions

-To see a similar view in the bav-browser (local copy), navigate to http://{your_localhost_url}/jbrowse2/ and click "Empty" under the header "Start a New Session".
+To see a similar view in the bav-browser (local install), navigate to http://{your_localhost_url}/jbrowse2/ and click "Empty" under the header "Start a New Session".
 Ensure the view you are about to launch is the "Linear genome view", then click "Launch View".
 Select "BAV-Ch" under the "Assembly" drop-down menu, and choose the segment that you want to view in the search bar and click "Open" (or alternatively, just press "Show All Regions in Assembly" to view all segments in one view).

-***TODO: web instructions***

 ## BAV Virus Genome Comparison (Synteny View)